davidgasquez/handbook/Open Data.md

 Open Source code has made a huge impact in the world.
 Let's make Open Data do the same!
 Let's make it possible for [anyone to fork and re-publish fixed, cleaned, reformatted datasets as easily as we do the same things with code](https://juan.benet.ai/blog/2014-02-21-data-management-problems/).

+This document is a collection of ideas and principles to make Open Data more accessible, maintainable, and useful.
+Also, recognizing that a lot of people are already working on this, there are some amazing datasets, tools, and organizations out there, and, that Open Data is a people problem at 80%.
+This document is biased towards the technical side of things, as I think that's where I can contribute the most.

 ### Why Now?

 We have better and cheaper infrastructure.
 That includes things like faster storage, better compute, and, larger amounts of data.
 We need to improve our data workflows now.
 How does a world where people collaborate on datasets looks like?
 [The data is there.
 We just need to use it](https://twitter.com/auren/status/1509340748054945794).